pahique/blockchain/SimpleChain/README.md

 ## Testing

-To test code:
+In order to test code:

-1: Open a command prompt or shell terminal after installing node.js.
+1. Open a command prompt or shell terminal after installing node.js.
-2: Enter a node session, also known as REPL (Read-Evaluate-Print-Loop).
+2. Enter a node session, also known as REPL (Read-Evaluate-Print-Loop).
 ```
 node
 ```
-3: Copy and paste the contents of simpleChain.js into the node session
+3. Copy and paste the contents of simpleChain.js into the node session
-4: Instantiate blockchain with a variable
+4. Instantiate blockchain with a variable
 ```
 let b = new Blockchain();
 ```
-5: Generate some blocks
+5. Generate some blocks
 ```
 .editor
 b.addBlock(new Block('test1')).then(function(r) {